-In this post I will explain the new UAM page push policy in iMC, which was introduced with the update to iMC 7.1.
-The UAM page push policy will make it easier to select the webpage which should be used for the authentication.
+In this post I will explain the new UAM page push policy in iMC, which was introduced with

 The UAM page push policy will replace the portal selection in the “Access Policy”, which means, you cannot select any portal anymore in the “Access Policy”.
 You have to create an UAM page push policy on order to present a non-default portal to your user.
 If no policy is created, the default portal will be presented to the user.